tracel-ai/burn-lm/README.md

 register it in `burn-lm-registry`.

 The bootstraped server is a model-less server that just repeat the prompt it is given.
-You can also get inspiration from the other crate with name starting with `burn-lm-inference-`.
+You can also get inspiration from the other crate with the crate `burn-lm-llama`.